Skip to Content

 Manual Triggers

-Transitions can be triggered manually by users through UI actions:
+Transitions can be triggered manually by users through UI actions (e.g., buttons on documents):

-The transition.payload provides access to data passed from the UI action.
+The runtime.transition.payload provides access to data passed from the UI action.

 Assigning Results